 Never Use Cruise Control When It's Raining

 You should never use cruise control when it's raining.
 It should be obvious, but many people still do it.
-Same goes for when it's snowing, or icy, in case you were wondering.
+Same goes for when it's snowing or icy.
 If you lose traction, cruise control will apply more throttle to maintain the appropriate speed.
 Doing so can cause a serious accident where your car drives you into an accident.
-Just turn it off.

 Make Sure Your Wipers Are In Good Condition